yomamafart/Exercise-4-5-Tilemap-Coins/README.md

 ---

+A demonstration of this exercise is available at [https://youtu.be/JwRejlfLKmw](https://youtu.be/JwRejlfLKmw).

+---

 ## Instructions

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-4-5-Tilemap-Coins.
 Edit the LICENSE and replace BL-MSCH-C220 with your full name.
 Commit your changes.